KitGM/AeraHouseRules/README.md

 ## Character Creation

-Character creation will generally follow the normal 5e rules, however will some exceptions:
+Character creation will generally follow the normal 5e rules, however with some exceptions:

 <b>Background:</b>